 LLP" CPU burst mode - OC3D ...

 Microsoft is reportedly working on a new Low Latency Profile for Windows 11 that could make your PC feel noticeably snappier, at least for brief moments.
-According to sources who spoke to Windows Central, the feature would automatically max out your CPU frequency in short bursts of 1 to 3 seconds to speed up app launches, context menus, and other interface interactions.
+The feature would automatically max out your CPU frequency in short bursts of 1 to 3 seconds to speed up app launches, context menus, and other interface interactions.

 The numbers being reported are hard to ignore: up to 40% faster launch times for Microsoft apps like Outlook and Edge, and up to 70% faster load times for interface elements like the Start menu and context menus.
 The feature is also expected to extend those gains to most common third-party apps, not just Microsoft's own software.